 Figure 1.
 Current Economic Condition Index

+NOTE

 CONCLUSION, IMPLICATION, SUGGESTION, AND LIMITATIONS

 In essence, every policy implementation will impact the intended aspects.
 Current economic conditions, both external and internal factors, trigger the impact of implementing the value-added tax.
 Based on the nature and collection system, the value-added tax rate increase will likely help Indonesia's economic recovery.
 On another aspect, the increase in the value-added tax rate has impacted people's purchasing power.
 The decline in people's purchasing power is due to various external factors (the conflict between Russia and Ukraine) and internal factors (Indonesia's economic conditions).
 Value-added tax is less effective when used as a reference for economic recovery.
 The nature of the increase triggered by the implementation of the value-added tax rate is only temporary, namely before and after the policy implementation.
 Suggestions for further research are to look at aspects of economic recovery in Indonesia from instruments other than fiscal.
 Economic recovery involves many instruments from various aspects of the socio-political economy.